 Although heat pumps produce more noise than traditional heating and cooling systems, the most important thing to remember when it comes to sounds is to pay attention to new and unfamiliar noises.

 The scroll compressor in a heat pump usually makes a loud noise when it starts up.
 It can sound like the entire heat pump is trembling at times.
-When heat pumps are shutting down, they usually make a clicking or tapping sound.
+When heat pumps shut down, they usually make a clicking or tapping sound.

 The advantages of heat pumps demonstrate that they are an excellent long-term investment.
 In addition, heat pumps are worthwhile because they save you money on your energy bills due to their low operating costs.